magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

    (test :namespaces '#{modern-cljs.shopping.validators-test})))
 ```

-But there is more thing to be done for pleasing a `tdd` user.
-We can
+There is more thing to be done for pleasing a `tdd` user: add the same
-add the same task option to `tdd` as well, in such a way the she can
+task option to `tdd` as well, in such a way the she can pass a test
-pass a test directory to be added to the `:source-paths` variable from
+directory to be added to the `:source-paths` variable from the command
-the command line:
+line

 ```bash
 (deftask tdd